mmsaki/dog-registry-blockchain-app/README.md

 - Create marketplace functionalities for our dog registry system
     - Our next feature would be to add a marketplace to conduct sales for registered puppies
     - Add functionalities to bid for NFT tokens

+## Project Challenges

+- Setting up smart contracts to work with our idea
+    - Problems with struct having too many variables giving "Stack too deep" solidity error.
+        - Cleared the error by reducing amounts of variable used
+    - Implimenting NFTs to our project
+    - Implimenting a trading capabilities to our dog NFTs
+- Getting project done within a short period of time
+- Splitting project work load with team members

 ## Summary